skywardmc/additive/README.md

 ## 🔄️ Updates quickly

 My goal is to keep Additive up-to-date with the latest Minecraft releases, providing tested builds as soon as possible.
 Although the maintenance of the pack is solely done by me, I will make every effort to release updates promptly.

-However, please note that there may be some delays due to my limited time and motivation.
+Currently, Additive follows what Sodium does for releases - a set LTS version and the latest Minecraft version.

 **➡️ Note:** This does not apply to snapshots most of the time.
 I do not bother as they can sometimes require lots of maintenance and come out too quickly.
 If I recall correctly, [Simply Optimized](https://modrinth.com/modpack/sop) sometimes has updates for snapshots, so feel free to check that out if you really need them.